-When "Status Tracking" is enabled (this is the default setting), Omni IIe keeps track of the exact status of each unit even when a lighting scene is initiated by the Room Controller.
+When "Status Tracking" is enabled (this is the default setting), OmniPro II keeps track of the exact status of each unit even when a lighting scene is initiated by the Room Controller.
 Room Controllers also keep track of when individual switches in a room are turned on and off.
 When all of the lighting loads in a room are turned off, the "Off" indicator is illuminated.
-If any of the lighting loads in a room are turned on at an HAI UPBTM Wall Switch or Dimmer, the "On" indicator will illuminate and the "Off" indicator is turned off.
-Likewise, if the "On" indicator or one of the scene indicators is illuminated, and then all of the lighting loads are turned off at HAI UPBTM Wall Switches and/or Dimmers, the "Off" indicator will illuminate and any others are turned off
+If any of the lighting loads in a room are turned off.
+Likewise, if the "On" indicator or one of the scene indicators is illuminated, and then all of the lighting loads are turned off at HAI UPBTM Wall Switches, the "Off" indicator will illuminate and any others are turned off.